JKHYuen/JKHYuen.github.io/projects/1-physarum.md

     <iframe src="https://www.youtube.com/embed/rW9ZsO6LYdk" title="YouTube video player" allowfullscreen></iframe>
 </div>
 </div>
-*Note: UI aesthetic design was not finalized in the trailer, see screenshots on <a href="https://store.steampowered.com/app/1667120?utm_source=portfolio" target="_blank" rel="noopener noreferrer">Steam</a> or below for the final UI look.*
+*Note: UI aesthetic design was not finalized in the trailer, see screenshots on <a href="https://store.steampowered.com/app/1667120?utm_source=portfolio" target="_blank" rel="noopener noreferrer">Steam</a> or media below for the final UI look.*

 A project that evolved into a fully featured product while learning how to make <a href="https://learn.microsoft.com/en-us/windows/win32/direct3d11/direct3d-11-advanced-stages-compute-shader" red="noopner noreferrer">compute shader</a>.
 I took the opportunity to release this small game publicly to also learn the process of marketing and shipping a game on Steam.